Maximizing time is a constant struggle. A fast and effective way to try improving your productivity is the Pomodoro Technique.

 A Pomodoro Pact To Productivity

 Chris researched all kinds of ways to work more productively before he finally stumbled on the Pomodoro technique.
-The Pomodoro technique is the practice of choosing one task and making the small commitment of spending 25 minutes completely focused on that initiative, followed by short breaks.
+The Pomodoro technique is the practice of choosing one task and making the small commitment of using a timer and spending 25 minutes completely focused on that initiative, followed by short breaks.

 Here’s how this technique, pioneered by Francesco Cirillo, works: